Image via Pinterest–original source unknown.

 For more info: check out Gun Violence Archive for free, public access to accurate information about U.S. gun-related violence.

-Healthcare — Ah, health care.
-The one thing everyone seems to agree on is that the current health care system isn’t working, but unfortunately, there is no shortage of disagreement over which solutions are best.
+Ah, health care.
+The one thing everyone seems to agree on is that the current health care system isn’t working.
+But, unfortunately, there is no shortage of disagreement over which solutions are best.
 Expect candidates to touch on the role private insurance should play and how they plan on keeping health care costs down — especially prescription drugs.
 NPR has a great overview on where each democratic candidate stands on this issue.

-These debates tend to move quickly — and a lot of “facts” get thrown around that may or may not paint the entire picture.
+These debates tend to move quickly — and as a result, a lot of “facts” get thrown around that may or may not paint the entire picture.
 Use FactCheck.org or PolitiFact.com to confirm validity, accurate numbers and sources.

 HOW TO STAY INFORMED ON THE GO

-In the midst of everything you have going on day-to-day, it can be difficult to stay informed on every topic and news story — especially when the news moves fo fast.
+In the midst of everything you have going on day-to-day, it can be difficult to stay informed on every news story.
+This happens especially when the news moves fo fast.
 And let’s face it, most of it can be really hard to hear, which doesn’t help!
 Here are some tips to fit the news into your daily routine so you can become informed and stay informed — especially throughout the election season.

 Look for opportunities in your daily routine